 Where do you get data for the other states from?

-Some websites are reporting different numbers than your numbers, why is that?
+Some websites display different numbers than your numbers, why is that?

-And, as described above for Pennsylvania, there are occasions where the numbers in the Department of Health’s own interactive dashboard may not be the same as those reported in the department’s press materials or on other pages of its website.
+In addition, public health officials may make mistakes in their data that are later corrected but are nevertheless recorded in our data or in the data of other outlets.
+And, as described above regarding Pennsylvania’s COVID-19 data, there are occasions where the numbers in the Department of Health’s own interactive dashboard may not be the same as those reported in the department’s press materials or on other pages of its website.

 We do our best to ensure we are providing readers with the best and most accurate COVID-19 available.